gocs/gocs/README.md

 #### how to make a `go.mod` file

 The idiomatic rule for golang modules to be initialized is to have the repository location (i.e. URL) be the module name.
 The module is usually named `<repository host>/<user>/<repository name>` format.
+The naming format also reflects my current working directory as `~/Desktop/github.com/gocs/<repository name>` for example.

 ```sh
 $ #             ↓ current directory